gaycodegal/tutorials/environment-variables-bazel/README.md

 # Environment Variables in Bazel

 Environment variables are hard to load into bazel.
 Fortunately, repository rules are able to access these variables.
+This directory contains all the necessary rules to extract environment variables into skylark variables.

 ## Creating the `environment_repository` Rule